Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Radiation therapy uses high-energy radiation from X-rays to kill cancer cells.

 Radiation therapy is a major part of the treatment for rectal cancers.
 It’s also sometimes used as a treatment for colon cancers.
-There are several reasons your healthcare provider may recommend this therapy:
+Radiation therapy is not a substitute for surgery.
+Surgery is often the main treatment for colorectal cancer.
+But some cases of advanced cancer can’t be removed with surgery.
+Or some people are not healthy enough to have surgery.
+There are several reasons your healthcare provider may advise this therapy:

 To try to shrink a tumor before surgery for rectal cancer.
 This may make the tumor easier to remove.
 And it might reduce the amount of surgery needed.

 To try to kill any cancer cells left after surgery.
-For colon cancer, this may be use if surgery was done to remove a cancer that was attached to an organ or to the lining of your abdomen, but the surgeon isn’t sure all the cancer cells were removed.
+For colon cancer, it may be used if a cancer growth was attached to an organ or to the lining of your abdomen.
+In these cases, the surgeon may not be sure all the cancer cells were removed.

-To ease symptoms caused by tumors that can't be treated with surgery or that have spread to other organs.
+To ease symptoms.
+The therapy can lessen symptoms caused by tumors that can't be treated with surgery or that have spread to other organs.

-For colorectal cancer, the most common way to receive radiation is from a machine outside your body that gives off an invisible X-ray beam.
+For colorectal cancer, the most common way to receive radiation is from a machine outside your body that sends X-ray beams to the tumor.
 This is called external radiation.
-In some cases for rectal cancer, a radioactive source is put right into or next to the tumor, where it gives off radiation for a short time.
+In some cases for rectal cancer, a radioactive source is put right into or next to the tumor.
+It gives off radiation for a short time.
 This is known as internal radiation.

 You will have external radiation therapy in a hospital or a clinic.
 You will likely be an outpatient.
 That means you will go home the same day.
 External radiation is typically given 5 days a week for several weeks.
 If you also have chemotherapy, you will receive it in a different outpatient area.

 Before your first treatment, you’ll have an appointment to plan for the treatment.
 This is called simulation.
-During this appointment:
+During the simulation:

-You’ll lie on a table while a radiation therapist uses a machine to find exactly where the radiation will be aimed.
+You’ll lie on a table.
+A radiation therapist uses a machine to find exactly where the radiation will be aimed.

-The therapist may mark your skin with tiny ink dots.
+The therapist may mark your skin with tiny, long-lasting ink dots.
 These are used to aim the radiation at the exact same place each time.

-You may have other imaging tests, such as CT scans, to help locate the tumor.
+You may have other imaging tests to help locate the tumor.
+These may include a CT scan.

-You may have body molds made to keep you from moving during the treatment.
+You may have body molds made to help you stay in the same position each day during treatment.

 On the days you have treatment, you’ll lie on a table.
 A radiation therapist may place blocks or special shields to protect healthy parts of your body.
 The therapist then lines up the machine.
-You may see lights from the machine lined up with the marks on your skin.
+You may see lights and laser lines projected from the machine lined up with the marks on your skin.
 These help the therapist know you are in the right position.
+The radiation machine may be used to take X-rays or CT-scans before treatment.
+This is done to help with alignment.
 The therapist will leave the room while the machine sends radiation to your tumor.
 During this time the therapist can see you, hear you, and talk to you.
+The treatment itself usually takes only a few minutes.

 You can’t feel radiation, so the process will be painless.
 Also, you will not be radioactive afterward.

-Radiation therapy affects normal cells, as well as cancer cells.
+Radiation therapy affects normal cells as well as cancer cells.
 This can cause side effects.
 The side effects depend on the amount and type of radiation.
 Some people have few or no side effects.
 But if you have them, your doctor may change the dose of your radiation or how often you have treatments.
-Or the doctor may stop treatment until the side effects go away.
-Talk with your doctor about any side effects you have.
+Or your doctor may stop treatment until your side effects go away.
+Talk with your healthcare team about any side effects you have.

 These are some of the common short-term side effects: